DorianTheGrey/DU-DamageReport/README.md

-### This script is no longer supported as I am not agreeing at all to the way NovaQuark (the developer/publisher of Dual Universe) is handling their customer support as well as their communication towards their community.
+### This project has been closed as I am not agreeing at all to the way NovaQuark (the developer/publisher of Dual Universe) is handling their customer support as well as their communication towards their community.
 I uninstalled the game and will not return.

 ### I leave the script for others to download, use, alter (under GNU Public License 3.0).
 Please do not contact me for support.